by Tim Gilmore, 12/13/2016

 Such motor lodges offered a family bar and restaurant, private room-side museums of taxidermied creatures and mysterious objects—bullets or blood-stained letters or smashed cash registers or battered-down doors or disputed wills-and-testaments or abandoned rhinestone rings and poison rings and mood rings and lockets romantically cursed.

 Supposedly the Beautyrest kept locked away its storied “eyeball comfit,” a candied eye meant to have been swallowed, delectable destruction of evidence of murder.
 It had something to do with the lady who died upstairs in the inn.
-It had something to do with the success of Horne’s Pecan-Candy Shoppe, adjacent to the Beautyrest at Bayard, then franchised by the 1960s to more than 40 Horne’s restaurants and stores on lonely roads of the Coastal South.
+It had something to do with the success of Horne’s Pecan-Candy Shoppe, adjacent to the Beautyrest at Bayard, then franchised by the 1960s to more than 40 Horne’s restaurants and stores on lonely roads of the Coastal and Deep South.

 And like many another Southern roadside attraction, the Beautyrest contained its own zoo.
 Its zoo was a cage or two.
-Distances stretched longer in the 1930s and 1950s and motorists tired of driving through the long dark night could find a bed and their own room and a family meal and, before departing in the morning, visit the bobcat and buzzard in their chicken-wire cages.
+Distances stretched longer in the 1930s and 1950s and motorists tired of driving through the long dark night could find a bed and their own room and a family meal and, before departing in the morning, visit the bobcat and buzzard in their cramped chicken-wire cages.

 Southern Gothic writers from Flannery O’Connor to Richard Ford to Harry Crews have featured sad roadside zoos as characters in their landscapes.